A Gevrey class semigroup, exponential decay and Lack of analyticity for a system formed by a Kirchhoff-Love plate equation and the equation of a membrane-like electric network with indirect fractional damping: Introduction

-In the last decades, many researchers have focused their efforts in the study of the asymptotic stability of several coupled systems with indirect damping (This terminology was used by Russell in his work \cite{Russell-1993}).
-Systems of two coupled equations as wave-wave, plate-plate or plate-wave equations with indirect damping inside of their domains, or on their boundaries, were studied by several authors.
-We going are briefly mention some of them:
+In the last decades, many researchers have focused on studying the asymptotic stability of several coupled systems with indirect damping (Terminology initially used by Russell in his work \cite{Russell-1993}).
+Systems of two coupled equations as wave-wave, plate-plate, or plate-wave equations with indirect damping inside of their domains or on their boundaries, were studied by several authors.
+We are going briefly mention some of these works: